basho/basho_docs/content/riak/kv/3.0.7/developing/api/http/get-bucket-props.md

 parameters.
 The default is for only `"props"` to be present.

 See [HTTP Set Bucket Properties]({{<baseurl>}}riak/kv/3.0.7/developing/api/http/set-bucket-props) for more information about the available bucket properties.
-See [Managing Bucket Types Through the Command Line]({{< baseurl >}}riak/kv/3.0.7/using/reference/bucket-types/#managing-bucket-types-through-the-command-line) for more details about reading bucket types using  the `riak-admin bucket-type` interface.
+See [Managing Bucket Types Through the Command Line]({{< baseurl >}}riak/kv/3.0.7/using/reference/bucket-types/#managing-bucket-types-through-the-command-line) for more details about reading bucket types using  the `riak admin bucket-type` interface.

 ## Example